Accessibility Options

 • Falls prevention – Advice, education and strategies.

-• Techniques for pain management
+• Techniques/options for pain management

 • Aquatic Physiotherapy/Hydrotherapy can provide a supportive medium for balance and walking training whilst the water can facilitate freedom of movement and mobility of tight muscles and stiff joints.